 Women affected by mesh removal procedure will be offered financial support to cover costs associated with physical or emotional self-care.

+The Scottish Government will make every effort to ensure that affected women are made aware of this fund.
 Responding to the Scottish Government’s announcement, Irene Oldfather, ALLIANCE Director of Strategy and Engagement said:

 “It’s great to see that the voice of women has been heard and that the fund is opening on 1 July.
 Thanks to all those who have campaigned so hard to bring this to fruition.”

 You can read more about the fund and eligibility criteria on the Scottish Government website (this like will take you away from our website).